 Engage the PCA to provide clinician and staff education, training, and resources.

-PCAs are state or regional entities that provide training and technical assistance to safety net providers.[i]
-PCAs are an important partner for states, and serve as a conduit for outreach and education about value-based purchasing to FQHCs.
-PCAs can also assist states in assessing FQHC capacity to take on value-based APMs.
-For example, value-based payment has become a board-level priority for PCAs in both Colorado and Michigan and each has provided technical assistance to FQHCs on the topic.
-The PCA in Hawaii is also engaged in educating its members to increase understanding of value-based APM development and implementation.
+PCAs are state or regional entities that provide training and technical assistance to safety net providers.
+PCAs are an important partner for states and serve as a conduit for outreach and education about value-based purchasing to FQHCs.
+PCAs can also assist states in assessing FQHC capacity to take on various VBP methodologies.
+For example, value-based purchasing has been a board-level priority for PCAs in both Colorado and Michigan, and the PCAs have provided technical assistance to FQHCs on the topic.
+The PCA in Hawaii has also educated its members to increase understanding of VBP methodology development and implementation.

-In addition to having a clear vision for practice transformation, FQHCs should also assess financial readiness, IT capacity, and staffing needs.
+In addition to having a clear vision for practice transformation, FQHCs should also assess their financial readiness, IT capacity, and staffing needs.
 Both states and FQHCs may benefit from a participation agreement that clearly identifies the state’s and the FQHC’s expectations.[i]

-- • Days cash on hand
+- • Days cash on hand;

-- • Available financial resources to support necessary practice transformation efforts
+- • Available financial resources to support necessary practice transformation efforts;

-- • Payer mix
+- • Payer mix, including:

 - • Stability of historical utilization